denis-stepanov/advent/README.md

 `-V VOLUME` option allows specifying a target value for volume lowering when this action is selected via `-a`.
 The meaning of the volume specifier `VOLUME` is TV control-specific and is passed directly to a TV controller.
 In the case of PulseAudio or Nil controls the parameter is interpreted as percentage of volume, and the default is `-50%`.
 Note that with PulseAudio one could go above 100%, in principle.
 In the case of HarmonyHub or BroadLink, one has to specify a relative change, like `-2`, where the number corresponds to a number of key presses of the `Volume Down` button on a TV remote.
 The default for HarmonyHub and BroadLink is `-5`.
 If you are a fan of commercials, you can specify a positive value ;-).

 `-d TV_CODES` option allows specifying a path to a folder holding TV control codes.
-These codes are needed for BroadLink controller only; see the BroadLink section below for details.
 The default is `$HOME/tv-codes`.
-See more details on TV codes in [BroadLink section](#linux-setup-1).
+These codes are needed for BroadLink controller only; see more details on TV codes in [BroadLink section](#linux-setup-1).

 `-m MUTE_TIMEOUT` option allows adjusting auto-unmute (or any other action selected) timeout, in seconds.
 Auto-unmute is active by default, and the default is 10 minutes (600 seconds).
 The timeout cannot be less than TV actuation dead time, currently set to 30 seconds.
 The interest of this feature is when AdVent for some reason does not detect an exit jingle and does not unmute on time, to be able to resume automatically normal TV watching at least few minutes later.
 It could also be of use when a microphone input is used, which by design can never unmute.
 If you want to disable auto-unmute altogether, pass `0` timeout.